adbar/trafilatura/docs/evaluation.rst

 - `dragnet <https://github.com/dragnet-org/dragnet>`_ features combined and machine-learning approaches, but requires more dependencies and potentially fine-tuning
 - `goose3 <https://github.com/goose3/goose3>`_ can extract information for embedded content but doesn't preserve markup
 - `jusText <https://github.com/miso-belica/jusText>`_ is designed to preserve mainly text containing full sentences along with some markup, it has been explicitly developed to create linguistic resources
-- `newspaper3k <https://github.com/codelucas/newspaper>`_ is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction
+- `newspaper <https://github.com/codelucas/newspaper>`_ is mostly geared towards newspaper texts, provides additional functions but no structured text or comment extraction
 - `news-please <https://github.com/fhamborg/news-please>`_ is a news crawler that extracts structured information
 - `python-readability <https://github.com/buriy/python-readability>`_ cleans the page and preserves some markup